jkraemr/to-do-list-app/README.md

 # To-Do List App

-Prototype of a simple to-do list app with the following features:
+Prototype of a simple to-do list app with the following features to modify list of items:

-* Add a new item to list of items
+* Add new item to list via text input
-* Cross out item from list of items
+* Cross out item from list via double-click
-* Delete item from list of items
+* Remove item from list via delete button (X)
-* Change order of items in list of items
+* Reorder items in list via click & drag up/down

 ## Built with
 * HTML5